zosodk/Compulsory-1-DfD/README.md

 # TASK 1
 Added first migration to this branch thus creating the database and tables.
-The migration is called "InitialCreate" and it creates the tables "Students" and "Courses" with their respective columns.
+The migration is called "InitialCreate" and it creates the tables "Students" and "Courses" with their respective columns within the Migrations folder.
-To undo the migration, run the command `dotnet ef database update 0` in the terminal. or use the command `ef migrations remove` to remove the last migration
+To undo the migration, run the command `dotnet ef database update 0` in the terminal. or use the command `ef migrations remove` to remove the last migration Schema sql migration created with: dotnet ef migrations script 0 InitialSchema > V1__InitialSchema.sql

 # Compulsory 1 DfD
 The initial Db connection is configured locally with a MS SQL server developer edition